jimDragon/RUTC-Webpage/README.md

 ## Layout inheritance and description
 ```
-- home ~> includes [(Splash, Feed), Carousel, Showcase, Carousel, Media, Contact*] *WIP
+- home ~> includes [(Splash, Feed), Carousel, Showcase, Carousel, Media, Contact*], styles [home.css]
-- default
+- default ~> styles [default.css]
-   ├── post
+   ├── post ~> styles [default.css]
-   ├── info
+   ├── info ~> styles [default.css]
-   └── list
+   └── list ~> styles [default.css]
 ```
+*WIP

 ### Home layout
 The home layout will contain the "Splash" and the "Feed" includes by default but it can support more.
 The point of the home layout is to be a scrolling page.
 This means that every option on the navigation bar can also be accessed by scrolling to the corresponding heading (except if it's too much content).
+The "home" layout is the only layout that uses the **home.css**.
+All the other layouts will include at least the **default.css**.